 Having prior experience with one of the following is a must: weed eaters or vegetable gardening or animal care (preferably farm animals).
 Our ideal group consists of persons with one or more of these different experiences.
 Animals are always the priority, though, regardless of the experience/skill sets you bring to the farm.

 Female program participants have sleeping accommodations in a spacious loft area on the second floor of the carport.
-For a couple or male program participants, there is a partitioned off sleeping alcove.
-In The Gathering Place there is also a kitchenette and provisioned pantry, dining area, some sofa seating and a partitioned sleeping area.
+For a couple or male program participants, there is a partitioned off sleeping alcove in The Gathering Place.
+In the Gathering Place there is also a kitchenette and provisioned pantry, dining area, and some sofa seating as well as the partitioned sleeping area.
 There is no live TV but we have a monitor and many, many movies.
 There is an outside bathroom (lantern lit) with a hot shower about 100 feet from "The Gathering Place" which does have electricity.
-The "Gathering Place" is a shared public space in that when we give tours our guests are invited to The Gathering Place so it must be kept "show ready" at all times.
+The "Gathering Place" is a shared public space in that when we give tours our guests are invited to The Gathering Place.
+So it must be kept "show ready" at all times.
 Neat and clean!!
 Our program participants also have their own outdoor grilling and dining area.
 The 4 1/2 acre farm is completely fenced; we have an alert alarm system and 8 dogs which are even better than the mechanical alarm so volunteers can feel totally safe.
 The food we provide is vegetarian - this includes dairy.
-We generally cook 4 breakfasts for our volunteers and provide a pantry so volunteers can then prepare the rest of their workday meals on their own.
+We generally cook 3 breakfasts weekly for our volunteers and provide a pantry so volunteers can then prepare the rest of their workday meals on their own.

 We are located 1/10 of a mile above the main road which circles the entire island so bus transportation is readily available for days off and activities abound.
 Swimming, snorkeling, and hiking are probably the most popular activities but if you interested in immersing yourself in the culture and diversity of Hawaii, this island is a great destination.
 We will also provide transportation into town weekly for any items you may need/want.
 We look forward to sharing our knowledge of organic farming, animal care and about this unique community.